 Treating Demodex

 This is why diagnosing and properly treating this condition early on is so important.

-In addition, demodex can cause or exacerbate conditions such as dry eye, styes, chalazia, blepharitis, meibomian gland dysfunction, ocular rosacea, and rosacea involving your face.
+In addition, demodex can cause or exacerbate conditions such as dry eye, styes, chalazia, blepharitis, Meibomian gland dysfunction, ocular rosacea, and rosacea involving your face.

+Treating Demodex